GCP Deployment

 Setting Up a Load Balancer (Optional)

-- In the Google Cloud Console, navigate to âNetwork Servicesâ > âLoad Balancingâ
+- Navigate to âNetwork Servicesâ > âLoad Balancingâ

 - Click âCreate Load Balancerâ